-Dale Earnhardt Jr. wins the Subway Jalapeno 250 Powered By Coca-Cola
+Dale Earnhardt Jr. captures the Subway Jalapeno 250 Powered By Coca-Cola in the legendary No. 3 car.

 In a green-white-checkered finish, Earnhardt, who was running the legendary blue and yellow paint scheme in honor of his father’s recent induction into the NASCAR Hall of Fame, was able to hold off a hard-charging Joey Logano.